-The extended units are given by the extended units of $M$ in the obvious way.
+The extended units are given by the extended units of $\Markl$ in the obvious way.

-Our definition of the $\gamma_f$-operations does not depend on the choices -- the commutativity of~(\ref{ve_ctvrtek_letim_do_Prahy}) that holds for extended unital Markl's operads guarantees the independence on the factorization $f = \psi \circ \omega$, while the commutativity of~(\ref{den_pred_Silvestrem_jsem_nachlazeny}) the independence on the choice of the decomposition~(\ref{Z-142}).
-We leave the tedious but straightforward verification that $M$ with the above structure operations forms an strictly extended unital $\ttO$-operad to the reader. \end{proof}
+Our definition of the $\gamma_f$-operations does not depend on the choices: the commutativity of~(\ref{X}) that holds for unital Markl operads guarantees the independence on the factorization $f = \psi \kompozice \omega$, while the commutativity of~(\ref{den_pred_Silvestrem_jsem_nachlazeny}) implies the independence on the choice of the decomposition~(\ref{Z-142}).
+We leave to the reader the tedious but straightforward verification that $\Markl$ with the above composition laws is a strictly unital $\ttO$-operad. \end{proof}

-We close this section by adapting algebras over operads \cite[Definition~1.20]{duodel} to the realm of Markl's operads.
-Recall that the {\em $i$th source\/} $s_i(T)$ of an object $T \in \ttO$ is, for $i \in |T|$, defined as the $i$th fiber of the identity automorphism of $T$, i.e.\ as $\id_T^{-1}(i)$.
-We denote by $s(T)$ the set of all sources of $T$.
-For an object $T \in \ttO$ we denote by $\pi_0(T) \in \pi_0(\ttO)$ the connected component to which $T$ belongs.
-Similarly, for a subset $X$ of objects of $\ttO$,